thamadziripi/trustpilot-web-scraping-app/README.md

 # trustpilot-web-scraping-app
-An application that automates the collection of consumer reviews from Trustpilot.
+A small web scraping application that automates the collection of consumer reviews from Trustpilot.